kolosek/base-api-phoenix/README.md

 end
 ```
 First render method is being called from controller, and in that method we call *render_one/3* to which we pass key, view module, and template name, so we can pattern match method.
 Now we return data which is going to be encoded into json.
 We didn't have to call *render_one/3* method, we could return json right away, but this is more convinient.

 Second render method renders errors provided by changeset struct in form of json.
 Built-in method *Ecto.Changeset.traverse_errors/2* extracts error strings from changeset.errors struct.
 If we remove that one line which asserts that email has been sent, our tests will pass.
 This rounds up how we test and write controllers.
 Now you can test and write index method and add more test cases that covers more code.

 ## Email sending example
-There are several email libraries in Elixir, but in this project we decided to use [Bamboo](https://github.com/thoughtbot/bamboo).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There are several email libraries in Elixir, but in this project we decided to use [Bamboo](https://github.com/thoughtbot/bamboo).
 After initial setup, its usage is fairly easy.
 Open *mix.exs* file and under deps function add following line:
 `{:bamboo, "~> 0.8"}`
 and then run following command:
 `mix deps.get`